FreeFull/ngaro-rs/README.md

 A Rust implementation of the Ngaro Virtual Machine.

-Note: This project will build with Rust 1.0 Beta.
-It might also build with the Rust nightly, but it's not strictly guaranteed to.
+Note: This project will build with Rust 1.0 Beta, 1.0, 1.1 and 1.2 Stable.

 Usage
 -----